Victrid/splatplost/readme.md

 ### Installation

 It's recommended to use a physical linux machine.
-If you don't have one, you may download an Live-CD from [Ubuntu](https://www.ubuntu.com/download/desktop) and continue.
-Windows or MacOS is not supported, as libnxctrl is based on bluez, the linux bluetooth stack.
+If you don't have one, you may check the [flashable image](docs/image.md).
+Windows or macOS is not supported, as libnxctrl is based on bluez, the linux bluetooth stack.

 You need to use `sudo`, or root, as altering bluetooth is a privileged operation.